Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ## 🚀 What This Portal Provides

-**Samizo-AITL** is a technical archive structured around
+**Samizo-AITL** is a technical archive organized around
-a **physical-first design methodology**.
+**physics-based assumptions and implementation results**.

-The portal provides:
+This portal provides:

-- A framework for understanding systems **from physical constraints upward**
+- Design documentation with **explicit physical and device constraints**
-- A causal connection from **devices → models → control → intelligence**
+- A structured flow from **devices → models → control → intelligence**
-- Design knowledge that preserves **why decisions exist**, not only how to implement them
+- Design records that document **design rationale and constraints**, not only implementation steps
-- Reusable architectural concepts across **education, PoC, and practical design**
+- Reusable architecture examples across **education, PoC, and practical design**

 ---